RBGKew/bioinfo-utils/docs/remote_access.md

 * Account expiry date (default 6 months from account creation)
 * Authorisation from Paul Kersey

 The account will expire automatically or if the sponsor leaves Kew.
-The account can be extended by the sponsor, with Authorisation from Paul Kersey.
+The account can be extended by the sponsor, with authorisation from Paul Kersey.